openhwgroup/programs/program/FORCE-RISCV ISG preliminary project proposal.md

 ### Related efforts to be described
 Google's RISCV-DV released in Jan 23, 2019, 1 year and half before Futurewei Technologies' FORCE-RISCV open source and there is no other open source choices availabe.
 - RISCV-DV has all/most basic functionalities that a open source RISC-V 64-bit/32-bit processor project would need.
-- RISCV-DV lacks highly fine-grained control that FORCE-RISCV provide and due to not emulating generated instructions test generated are much too coarse to reach high coverage as the processor design get more complicated.
+- In comparison with FORCE-RISCV, RISC-DV does not provide the same degree of fine-grain control as generated instructions are not emulated.
+In more complex processor designs FORCE-RISCV is able to provide a higher level of coverage.
-- RISCV-DV would be not possible to be extended further in features beyond certain point.
+- RISC-DV may not be as extensible as FORCE-RISCV.
 - Dependency on (customized) GCC toolchain.
 - Needs commercial license for System Verilog compile/simulating tools to contribute.
-- OpenHW Group don't have much influence on the project direction.
+- OpenHW Group doesn't currently have involvement in the RISC-DV project direction.

 ## External dependencies
 Third party open source libraries/projects with BSD/Apache like/compatible license would need to be updated periodically (quarterly or bi-yearly) to keep up with upstream.